rootandall/community-schools-playbook/chapter-7.md

 *	In 2015, 27% of African American and 24% of Latinx children were [living in households where they could not count on having enough food](https://www.childtrends.org/indicators/food-insecurity) for everyone in the family to lead an active, healthy life.

-*	In 2016, twenty-seven percent of children 18 and younger [were living with a single parent](https://www.census.gov/newsroom/press-releases/2016/cb16-192.html), and 4% were living with neither parent.
+*	In 2016, 27% percent of children 18 and younger [were living with a single parent](https://www.census.gov/newsroom/press-releases/2016/cb16-192.html), and 4% were living with neither parent.
 Also in 2016, roughly 437,000 [children lived in foster care](https://www.acf.hhs.gov/cb/resource/trends-in-foster-care-and-adoption) on a daily basis, with a total of 687,000 children in the foster care system that year.
 In 2015, 2.9 million children were being [raised by grandparents](http://www.pewtrusts.org/en/research-and-analysis/blogs/stateline/2016/11/02/why-more-grandparents-are-raising-children).

 *	In 2017, nearly 115,000 [children experienced homelessness](https://www.hudexchange.info/resources/documents/2017-AHAR-Part-1.pdf), and 2.5% of [elementary and secondary students were identified as homeless](https://nces.ed.gov/programs/coe/indicator_tgh.asp) in 2015.

 Americans support the involvement of public schools in addressing these challenges.
 Furthermore, the community schools approach offers an effective and fiscally responsible way to do so.

 *	According to a [2017 national poll](http://pdkpoll.org/assets/downloads/PDKnational_poll_2017.pdf), Americans strongly support “providing health services” and “mental health services in school” to students who don’t have access to them elsewhere.
-There is also strong support for “after-school services.”
+There is also strong support for “afterschool services.”

 *	In a study of efforts to improve 12 Chicago elementary schools, [researchers found](https://consortium.uchicago.edu/publications/trust-schools-core-resource-improvement) that schools with strong “relational trust” were more likely to demonstrate marked gains in student learning.